 Three LSU Baseball players recognized as All-Americans

-BATON ROUGE - Three LSU Baseball players have been recognized as All Americans by the National Collegiate Baseball Writers Association.
+BATON ROUGE - Three LSU Baseball players have been recognized as All-Americans by the National Collegiate Baseball Writers Association.

 Tommy White, Luke Holman and Griffin Herring all made the NCBWA Second-Team All-America squad.